Alignak-monitoring/alignak-doc/source/02_installation/01_system.rst

 =================================

 Alignak packaging and download repositories for Linux/Unix is done thanks to the `Bintray software distribution <https://bintray.com/alignak/>`_.
+Check the [Alignak Bintray home page](https://bintray.com/alignak) for all the available packages.

 .. _Installation/requirements: